The doorbell rang on Monday afternoon, and it was my next-door neighbour with his big shepherd dog on a short leash.

 I looked from every window, but the bear was nowhere in sight.
 I settled back at my laptop.
 It was a gorgeous September afternoon.
 The sun was golden warm, a breeze wafted in from the water, and the neighbourhood was quiet.
 The idea of a bear ambling through our neck of the woods, snacking on berries, seemed perfectly natural.

 Then I heard a siren.
 A police car sped up the road, letting out an urgent Whoop!
 Whoop! in front of each home.
-It disappeared over the crest of the hill in a cloud of testosterone.

 But the bear lay low, and it's still roaming the area.
 It's inspired a sense of camaraderie among the neighbours.
 Everyone's exchanging stories: someone stumbled upon the bear in their garage, rooting around in the garbage; it's been peeping in windows; outdoor recess was canceled at the local high school when the bear ran across the playground; it's made several visits to a yard with a loaded apple tree.